 - Assess, review and analyse patient health data to identify and explain the rationale for solutions to complex problems in emergency nursing

 - Employ effective specialised technical skills in the delivery of specialist emergency nursing care

 - Apply skills to critically appraise emergency nursing practice and to integrate relevant research evidence into effective individualised plans for people with undifferentiated illness or injury

 - Apply knowledge of human pathophysiology across the continuum of care to safely and effectively provide specialist emergency nursing care that addresses actual and potential disease and treatment related health needs

 - Conduct planning and delivery of specialist emergency nursing care that meets the specific supportive care needs and experiences of people affected by acute illness or trauma

-The Graduate Certificate in Critical Care Nursing (Emergency) is a 50 credit-point clinical coursework program designed to be undertaken part-time over 12 months, delivered online and through work integrated learning in supervised clinical practice at your employing hospital.
+The Graduate Certificate in Critical Care Nursing (Emergency) is a 50 credit-point clinical coursework program designed to be undertaken part-time over 12 months, delivered in a mixed-mode and through work integrated learning in supervised clinical practice at your employing hospital.
 You must complete:

 Explore this course

 Explore the subjects you could choose as part of this certificate.